MileHacker Logo

 Limited Public Transport

 Train service offers no viable option for direct park access.
 No Amtrak train service directly goes to Mammoth Cave National Park.
-No Greyhound or other long-distance bus services directly serve Mammoth Cave National Park.
+No Greyhound or other long-distance bus services directly serve Mammoth Cave national park National Park.

 Bus & Train Realities